aamadeuss/webhook-receiver/README.md

 ## Webhook Receiver

 This module will receive relevant GitHub events and verify them.
-It is meant to be used with (automated terraform review)[https://github.com/Ishuu1124/Automated_code_review].
+It is meant to be used with [automated terraform review](https://github.com/Ishuu1124/Automated_code_review).
 Commands are verified and corresponding task are sent to Redis servers to be picked up.

 ---